 The most effective sessions I have led are the ones where the entire leadership, and even the team for smaller companies, is on the same page about the importance of developing a purpose and investing the resources to produce one.

 If your group has any naysayers who don’t understand why time or money is being spent developing a purpose, mission, vision - and everything else - it will take away from the process.
 These individuals tend to force the group to rush through things or cause interference in the feedback process with detracting or absent points of view, which can result in more problems later.

 If you’re unsure how your company would handle working through a process with a professional to refine a purpose, take the time to talk about it as a group instead of making a unilateral decision.
 The former will usually promote greater buy-in.

 2. The finances are there.

-It may sound blunt, but the initiatives that produce the best return are the ones where the organization had enough money to pay for the support it needs to begin with - whatever that support might be.
+It may sound blunt, but the initiatives that produce the best return are the ones where the organization has enough money to pay for the support it needs - whatever that support might be.

 Take time to investigate who you might want to work with, determine their price range, and make sure you have the capital you need to engage them before reaching out to get started.

 The alternative is working with someone you already think is subpar, or cutting away deliverables so that you only have a one-armed paper hanger of a strategy.